raspberrypilearning/documenting-your-code/en/step_3.md

 ## Getting started

-Imagine you've created a software masterpiece that will make countless coders' lives a little easier, and you've made it available, but nobody is using it because they don't know how to!

 When you share your code, a crucial step is creating documentation that helps people understand what the code does, how it works, and how they can use it.

-You will be documenting some example code based on our [Deck of cards](https://projects.raspberrypi.org/en/projects/deck-of-cards){:target="_blank"} project.
-It's not essential for you to have completed this project, but it would be useful so you understand what the code does.
+In this project, you will be documenting some example code based on our [Deck of cards](https://projects.raspberrypi.org/en/projects/deck-of-cards){:target="_blank"} project.
+It's not essential for you to have worked through this project, but it would be useful because it would help you understand what the code you'll document does.

 --- task ---